Cheaper transit for hybrid workers would be feasible, OC Transpo says | CBC News

 Not a 'magic pill'

 The hybrid fare model is also being considered to boost ridership and revenue.
-OC Transpo is forecast to end 2023 with $51.3 million less in revenue than was budgeted.
+OC Transpo is forecast to end 2023 with $51.3 million less in revenue than was budgeted, mostly because of lost fares from lower ridership.

 - As LRT turns 4, here's what was promised vs. what we got